kudocc/srFile/README.md

 transmit directory/files utility through TCP

 **srFile** is a utility used to transmit file or directory through TCP.
-My target is to cross platform.
+My target is to cross platform, but it only works on OSX.

 There're two commands 'send' and 'recv'.